robotsorcerer/LatentLearning/robots/README.md

           $ sudo python setup.py install
       ```

-In addition, we will install other ad-hoc dependencies via pip as follows:
++ In addition, we will install other ad-hoc dependencies via pip as follows:

     + ```pip install -r requirements```

+#### RUNNING

 + To run for the [double_pendulum]() experiment, change this line in [main.py](https://github.com/robotsorcerer/LatentLearning/blob/delldevs/robots/main.py#L35) to `double_pendulum`.
 For some reason, pygame's default options keeps overriding absl-py's FLAGS.
 So we'll have to resort to manual overrides for now.

-Be sure to follow the style of the hyperparams file for the [inverted_pendulum](https://github.com/robotsorcerer/LatentLearning/blob/delldevs/robots/experiments/double_pendulum/hyperparams.py) in order to have reasonable controls.
++ Be sure to follow the style of the hyperparams file for the [inverted_pendulum](https://github.com/robotsorcerer/LatentLearning/blob/delldevs/robots/experiments/double_pendulum/hyperparams.py) in order to have reasonable controls.

 Run like so for data collection: